-The Commonwealth Seniors Health Card (CSHC) is to help you cover your medical expenses while a self-funded retiree.
+The Commonwealth Seniors Health Card (CSHC) is to help you cover your medical expenses while self-funding your retirement.

 Commonwealth Seniors Health Card

 Funding your retirement is one thing.
 There is super, maybe the age pension, maybe some personal savings.

 Paying your medical expenses however is a different story.
 Nobody thinks of medical expenses to begin with.
 We all imagine our retirement to be spent on golf courses, cruise ships and overseas trips.
 But with time medical bills will enter the scene.
 And this is when the Commonwealth Seniors Health Card (CSHC) comes into play.

 The Commonwealth Seniors Health Card (CSHC) is aimed at self-funded retirees, who don’t claim the age or DVA pension – even though they are of pension age – and instead just live off their super.